Why Email Marketing Works So Well

 While social media sites are great ways to connect with friends and family, email is still the best way to reach out to potential customers.

 Email is still the number one communication channel.
 Even though we live in a world where people use Facebook, Twitter, Instagram, Snapchat, etc., emails continue to rule the roost.
 This is because it’s a simple tool that allows us to communicate with our customers at any time, anywhere.
 And since there are no limits to how much information we can put in an email, it’s a great medium for nurturing relationships.

 Email marketing allows businesses to reach a large audience with relative ease.
 When done correctly, email marketing can be an extremely effective way to drive sales, build customer loyalty, and increase brand awareness.

 Advantages of email marketing

 You have the opportunity to reach your customers directly and personalize the content.
 You can also send out targeted messages to the customers that are relevant.
 If you’re looking for a new customer, you can create a welcome message with an introduction that tells them why they should buy from you instead of someone else.

 Another advantage is that email marketing allows the business owner to keep in touch with their current customers at any time and make sure they’re happy with their purchases and services.
 As email marketing is viewable on any device, this gives businesses a better chance of providing personalized service.

-Here are 4 advantages of email marketing.
+Here are 4 advantages to email marketing.

-- Almost Free– Other than a monthly fee to your email sending software company, there are no costs associated with sending emails, unlike Facebook or Google ads, where you pay every time someone views your ad.
+- Almost Free– Other than a monthly fee to your email-sending software company, there are no costs associated with sending emails, unlike Facebook or Google ads, where you pay every time someone views your ad.

 - Easy to set up– Setting up an email campaign is easy.
 All you need is a good tool like MailChimp, Constant Contact, or Klaviyo.
 You can easily import contacts from your website into your account and start creating campaigns quickly.